mocs524/greybus-spec/source/special.rst

 The Greybus SVC hot unplog request is sent only by the SVC to the AP Module.
-The Interface ID informs the AP which Interface no longer has a module attached to it.
-The SVC shall ensure the hotplug event for the Interface has been successfully delivered to the AP Module before sending a hot unplug.
+The Interface ID informs the AP which Interface no longer has a module attached to it.  <GYBS.R.0210.001>The SVC shall ensure the hotplug event for the Interface has been successfully delivered to the AP Module before sending a hot unplug.</GYBS.R.0210.001>

 .. figtable::
     :nofig: